-This recipe for Crepes Dentelles with Sautéed Peaches and Caramel leaves me speechless.
+Can we talk about this recipe for Crepes Dentelles with Sautéed Peaches and Carame?
+It is so good that it leaves me speechless.
 It has been a long time since I have enjoyed a dessert that makes my heart swoon.
 It is silky, buttery and ever so dreamy.
 It has quickly become my go-to dessert for the summer.

 Deborah Balint hosts a monthly cookbook club on Instagram which I have never had the time to participate in until this month when she challenged her readers to make Crepes Dentelles with Apples from one of the most beautiful cookbooks I have purchased this year, How To Eat a Peach by Diana Henry.
 This cookbook is quickly becoming one of my favorites go-to cookbooks for so many reasons.
 For one, it is simply gorgeous from the photography to the seasonal recipes.
 I am all about cooking seasonally so it is perfect for my kitchen.
 I love a book that is printed on beautiful paper with simple type, this one does not disappoint, and the cover is soft like a peach.
 One of my favorite things in a cookbook is a ribbon as a bookmarker.
 I could go on and on but lets’ talk about my new favorite summer dessert recipe.